Shippable/docs/sources/provision/kubernetes-with-gkecli.md

 ###6.
 Import configuration into your Shippable account to create the assembly line for the application.

-Once you have these jobs and resources yml files as described above, commit them to your repository.
+Once you have the `shippable.yml` file as described above, commit it to your repository.
 This repository is called a [sync repository](/platform/tutorial/workflow/crud-syncrepo/).
 You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).

-Once you have imported your configuration, your assemble line will look like this in the [SPOG View](/platform/visibility/single-pane-of-glass-spog/).
+Once you have imported your configuration, your Assembly Line will look like this in the [SPOG View](/platform/visibility/single-pane-of-glass-spog/).

 <img src="/images/provision/pipeline-provision-gkecluster.png"/>